 Meals: Participants who choose to live in a housing option that does not include meals should budget approximately US$ 400 for food (three meals per day for 4 weeks).
 The homestay option can include meals; see homestay web page for details.
 The ELI can also arrange for the purchase of an Off-Campus Meal Plan for participants.

 The Medical English program will take place from October 27 – November 21, 2014.

 The price for the Fall 2014 program is as follows:

 *Tuition price includes all excursions, as well as transportation from the Philadelphia International Airport to the participant’s housing destination in Delaware.

-**Choose from one of our Housing and Dining options listed above.
+**Choose from one of our housing options listed above.

 Prices are in US dollars and are subject to change without notice.

 If you have a question about the Medical English Program, please contact Baerbel Schumacher, ELI Special Programs Manager, at email@example.com.